-A town centre Gothic Revival church of the 1860s by E W Pugin, considerably enlarged in the 1880s, in an early work by the (then) local architect F A Walters.
-The external appearance of the church has been marred by an unsympathetic addition of the 1970s on the south side, but the design remains a strong element in the local scene, occupying a pivotal position between the high-rise commercial centre of Croydon town centre to the south, and the vestigially-surviving 19th-century villa development to the north.
+A town centre Gothic Revival church of the 1860s by E. W. Pugin, considerably enlarged in the 1880s, in an early work by the (then) local architect F. A. Walters.
+The external appearance of the church has been marred by an unsympathetic addition of the 1970s on the south side, but the design remains a strong element in the local scene, occupying a pivotal position between the high-rise commercial town centre to the south, and the vestigially-surviving nineteenth-century villa development to the north.
 Inside, Walters’s work is seamlessly integrated with Pugin’s to create a dramatic hall church-like space, with many individual furnishings of note.

 1894 saw the death of Canon David, builder of the church; he is commemorated in a window (depicting (SS) John Fisher and Thomas More) in the south aisle.
 He was succeeded by his curate, Fr John McKenna, who is commemorated in a window in the narthex.
 [The narthex is an addition, the date of which has not been established, but possibly c1925.
-It is in Gothic style, but in a contrasting plum coloured brick, and may be the work of F A Walters and Son].
+It is in Gothic style, but in a contrasting plum coloured brick, and may be the work of F. A. Walters & Son].

 On Good Friday 1918 (i.e. six months before the Armistice) the parish war memorial was unveiled.
 This was a tall stone cross on a stepped base, with a bronze figure of the crucified Christ.
 It was originally placed in the church forecourt.

 In June 1944 the church was damaged by a V1 flying bomb, and the stained glass in the east window was blown out.
 The pieces were carefully gathered up and the window repaired, along with other repairs to the building, in 1945, with payment from the War Damage Commission.